nosarthur/traj-infra-upgrade/docs/fundamentals.md

 results = analysis.analyze(tr, analyzer1, analyzer2, )
 ```

-The `results` is a list of the analyzer's output.
+The `results` is a list of the analyzers' output.
+In the above example, `results` is a list of 2 items, corresponding to the output of the two analyzers.

+The analyzers' output format varies.
-Each output is a list of results for each trajectory frame.
+Typically, the output is a list of frame-wise results.

 ## atom AIDs and atom GIDs